Mookie Betts Player Props: Dodgers vs. Angels

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 88 hits, batting .271 this season with 46 extra-base hits.
+- Betts leads Los Angeles in total hits (91) this season while batting .277 with 49 extra-base hits.

-- Among qualified hitters in baseball, he ranks 49th in batting average, 17th in on-base percentage, and sixth in slugging.
+- Among qualifying hitters in MLB play, he ranks 39th in batting average, 13th in on-base percentage, and third in slugging.

-- He has hit a home run in 20 games this season (23.8%), leaving the park in 6% of his trips to the dish.
+- In 72.9% of his 85 games this season, Betts has picked up at least one hit.
+He's also had 20 multi-hit games.

-- Betts has had an RBI in 33 games this year (39.3%), including 15 multi-RBI outings (17.9%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 40.0% of his games this season, Betts has had at least one RBI.
+He's picked up more than one in 18.8% and driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.